micahr234/RL-Plus-Transformer-Equals-A-General-Purpose-Problem-Solver/README.md

 Eval.ipynb - *make sure to add you huggingface username where appropriate*

-## License

-This project is licensed under the GNU V3 License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-We would like to thank the open-source community and the developers of LLaMA and related tools that made this research possible.

 ## Contact

 For any questions or issues, please open an issue on this repository or contact us at: